mzazon/awesome-cloud-projects/azure/distributed-cache-warm-up-automation/distributed-cache-warm-up-automation.md

 ## Prerequisites

-1. Azure subscription with Container Apps and Redis Enterprise permissions
+1. Azure subscription with Container Apps and Cache for Redis Enterprise permissions
 2. Azure CLI v2.50.0 or later installed and configured
 3. Basic knowledge of containerization and Redis caching concepts
 4. Docker installed for local container image building
-5. Estimated cost: $150-300/month for Redis Enterprise cluster and Container Apps environment
+5. Estimated cost: $200-400/month for Redis Enterprise cluster and Container Apps environment

-> **Note**: This recipe uses Azure Redis Enterprise tier which provides advanced features like active geo-replication and Redis modules.
+> **Note**: This recipe uses Azure Cache for Redis Enterprise tier which provides advanced features like active geo-replication and Redis modules.
 Consider using Standard tier for development environments to reduce costs.

 ## Preparation